From the Cook

 Tips & Tricks (5)

-- Bloom the Espresso Powder 🍫Mix instant espresso powder with the boiling water before adding to the batter to fully activate its flavor and deepen the chocolate complexity without adding bitterness.
+- Bloom Your Cocoa and Espresso 🫗Mix cocoa powder and instant espresso powder with boiling water before adding to batter to fully activate their flavors and eliminate any raw cocoa taste for deeper, richer chocolate notes.

 Recipe Facts